 'Beetle' is quite a simple game of rolling dice and

-drawing a beetle, but when you run it as a beetle 'drive' you add
+drawing a beetle, but when you run it as a beetle drive you add in

-in the element of moving tables after each game.
-It makes for a
+the element of moving tables after each game.
+It makes for a lively

-- Agree a date and book your venue.
+- Agree on a date and book your venue.
 Put up posters, place

 leaflets in book bags and ask teachers to tell the children about

 your beetle drive in assembly to drum up excitement!
 Check the